matro7sh/website/content/blog/linked-post.md

 +++
-title = "Linked post"
+title = "Interative Shell"
 date = "2015-10-02T21:49:20+02:00"
-tags = ["golang", "programming", "theme", "hugo"] categories = ["programming"] banner = "img/banners/banner-4.jpg"
+tags = ["shell", "programming", "python"] categories = ["programming"] banner = "img/banners/banner-4.jpg"
-author = "John Doe"
+author = "Jenaye"
 +++

 I'm a linked post in the menu.
 You can add other posts by adding the following line to the frontmatter: